hathora/hathora-cloud-sdks/java/docs/RoomV2Api.md

 <a name="createRoom"></a>
 # **createRoom**
-> ConnectionInfoV2 createRoom(appId, createRoomParams, roomId)
+> CreateRoomResponse createRoom(appId, createRoomParams, roomId)